GNtem2/DENMARK-lvostroke/README.md

 # DENMARK-lvostroke
 This is a documentation of the progress for the project It uses the following packages: eurostat, dplyr, sf and mapview.
 Mapview provides interactive map view using leaflet.
 The geocoding of the hospital is performed using geocode_OSM function from tmaptools.

+Codes:
 This project is written with codes adapted from https://richardbeare.github.io/GeospatialStroke/.
-Click the edit button to see the codes for creating this web page.

 Population data:
 Data on population in Denmark can be obtained at this link. https://www.statbank.dk/INDAMP01.